-Global Yacht Appraisals is committed to providing marine vessel appraisals
+Global Yacht Appraisals is committed to providing vessel appraisals

-that are accurate, thorough, reliable, fair and professionally documented
+that are accurate, thorough, reliable, credible, sustainable, fair and professionally documented

-Global Yacht Appraisals is committed to providing marine vessel appraisals that are accurate, thorough, reliable, fair, and professionally documented.
-We specialize in appraisals of Antique and Classic vessels, Yachts, Super Yachts, Production vessels, Commercial vessels, Expedition yachts, and Trawlers.
-We will provide you with the following appraisal services: marine vessel appraisals for tax purposes, IRS audits, estate settlements, divorce settlements, United States Customs Duty appraisals, and yacht donations.
+Global Yacht Appraisals is committed to providing vessel appraisals that are accurate, thorough, reliable, sustainable, credible, fair, and professionally documented.
+We specialize in appraisals of Super Yachts, High Tech Sportfisherman, Custom Motoryachts, Production vessels both Power and Sail, Racing Powerboats and Sailboats, Commercial vessels, Expedition yachts, Trawlers, Classic and Antique vessels of all sizes and types.
+We will provide you with the following appraisal services: vessel appraisals for yacht donations, tax purposes, IRS audits, estate settlements, divorce settlements, and United States Customs Duty appraisals.